On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Adversarial Attacks on Verbal Confidence

 \subsection{Perturbation-based Confidence Attack}

-We propose two perturbation-based verbal confidence attacks (VCA): \textit{VCA-TF} and \textit{VCA-TB}.
+We propose two perturbation-based verbal confidence attacks: \textit{VCA-TF} and \textit{VCA-TB}.
 These VCA attacks are based on two popular black-box attack algorithms: \textit{Textfooler (TF)} \citep{DBLP:conf/aaai/JinJZS20} and \mbox{\textit{Textbugger (TB)}}~\citep{DBLP:conf/ndss/LiJDLW19}.
 However, unlike the original algorithms, we design new scoring functions which are optimized using verbal confidence in contrast to class-wise probabilities derived from model logits.
-The key principal behind these methods is to generate importance scores for each token in the sequence by determining the corresponding difference in the predicted confidence without the token present in the sequence, before ranking each token and prioritizing perturbations on tokens with the highest difference.
-VCA-TF focuses on synonym substitutions, while VCA-TB includes character modifications like common typos.
+These methods first generate importance scores for each token in the sequence by determining the corresponding difference in the predicted confidence without the token present in the sequence.
+Then, each token is ranked and perturbations are prioritized on tokens with the highest difference.
+VCA-TF focuses on synonym substitutions, while VCA-TB also includes character modifications like common typos.

 In addition, we formulate two attack types that iteratively attempt corrupting an input through random common typos (\textit{Typos/Ty.}), or through word level modifications that include random synonym substitutions, adjacent token swaps, or token removals (\textit{SubSwapRemove/SSR}) to optimize the attack objective.
 Detailed descriptions of these perturbation-based attacks can be found in Appendix \ref{appendix:attk_algo}.